 Our Michigan State Coordinator Paulette Brack and Citizens for Parental Rights’ John Tuinstra hosted a ParentalRights.org table outside the main event venue, distributing information and gathering new supporters to our email list who can add their voices to ours when it’s time to call Congress or state legislatures to act.
 It was a joy to visit with these key members of our grassroots army in person for the first time in a few years.

 Inside, meanwhile, two of our board members were among those lined up to speak.
 Bishop Marvin Winans of Perfecting Church in Detroit, a member of the board of ParentalRights.org and a Grammy winning singer-songwriter, was second on the itinerary behind Detroit-area United States Representative Debbie Dingle.
-And Attorney Allison Folmar, known for defending Detroit mother Maryanne Godboldo in 2011, was a highlight of the closing hours of Saturday evening.
+And Attorney Allison Folmar, known for defending Detroit mother Maryanne Godboldo in 2011 (and also a member of the ParentalRights.org board), was a highlight of the closing hours of Saturday evening.